herereadthis/Sagaxus/docs/bayesian-statistics.md

   > ![Bayes' Theorem 3](./img/d054ab29-b5f5-4f66-a322-2020b8c1394f.png)
 * Finally, [the application](https://towardsdatascience.com/probability-for-data-science-9770b26643d0) of Bayes' theorem
   > ![Bayes' Theorem 4](./img/39bf4c25-9038-441b-b090-e1cf4c66247d.png)
+* **Experiment** - what you do to get the result, e.g, flip a coin, screen a patient
+* **Data** - the result of the experiment, e.g., the screening test is positive, the coin flip is heads
+  * The probability of the data is Type 1
+* **Hypothesis** - the probability itself, e.g, the coin is fair, the test, the patient has the disease
+  * The probability of the hypothesis is Type 2
+  * This probability has a prior *P(H)* (before the data) and posterior *P(H|D)* (after the data)
+* **Prior** = the probability before running the experiment
+* **Likelihood** - same as MLE - assume the hypothesis is true, then what what is the probability of the data?
+E.g., if the coin is fair, what is the probability of getting heads?
+If the patient has the disease, what is the probability of testing positive?
+* **Bayes Numerator** - prior &times; likelihood
+* **Posterior** - probability of hypothesis, given the data

 * *P(H|D)* - The probability that the hypothesis is true, given the data that is collected
 * Example: